 The War on Cash isn’t a conspiracy theory.
 It’s an open agenda.
 It’s being driven by an alignment of interests among bankers, central bankers, politicians, and Silicon Valley moguls who stand to benefit from an all-digital economy.

 Last week, Facebook – in partnership with major banks, payment processors, and e-commerce companies – launched a digital currency called Libra.
 Unlike decentralized, free-floating cryptocurrencies, Libra will be tied to national fiat currencies, integrated into the financial system, and centrally managed.

 Critics warn Libra is akin to a “spy coin.”
 It’s certainly not for anyone who wants to go off the financial grid.

-Many of the companies involved in Libra (including Facebook itself) routinely ban users on the basis of their political views.
-Big Tech has booted scores of individuals and groups off social platforms for engaging in “far right” speech.
+Many of the companies involved in Libra (including Facebook itself) routinely ban users based on their political views.
+Big Tech has booted scores of individuals and groups off social platforms for engaging in “far-right” speech.
 If Libra one day becomes the predominant online payment method, then political dissidents could effectively be banned from all e-commerce.

 You can still obtain some degree of anonymity in the offline world by using paper cash.
 But that will become impossible in the cashless future envisioned by bankers.